catboost/catboost/AWESOME.md

 ## Tools using CatBoost
 * [auto_ml](https://github.com/ClimbsRocks/auto_ml) - Automated machine learning for production and analytics.
 Lets you focus on the fun parts of ML, while outputting production-ready code, and detailed analytics of your dataset and results.
 Includes support for CatBoost and other ml libraries.
+* [mljar-supervised](https://github.com/mljar/mljar-supervised) - An Automated Machine Leaning (AutoML) open-source python package for binary and mutliclass classification and regression ML tasks.
+It is using CatBoost algorithm among many others.
+It provides explanations for CatBoost models: feature importance computed by permutation method and SHAP explanations: feature importance, dependency plots and decision plots (computed with CatBoost internals).